 The series Spy x Family by Tatsuya Endo, translated by Casey Loe (Amazon/Comixology / Goodreads)

-I. Am.
-In.
-Love.
-I read the first two volumes of this manga today, and it’s this perfect mix of a totally absurd plot with very real feelings in characters who aren’t used to having them.
+Eight volumes into this series and I am still loving it.
+Spy x Family is this perfect mix of a totally absurd plot with very real feelings in characters who aren’t used to having them.
 The setup: A spy adopts a child as part of a mission and doesn’t realize she’s a telepath, and enters a marriage of convenience with a woman who wants to reassure her brother she won’t be single forever – except she’s secretly a contract killer.
 I can barely follow the politics of the fictional country where they live, but it doesn’t matter, because the important aspect is how three people who’ve never really had anybody deal with having someone.
-Can’t wait for the next volume.
+Everyone in my household adores this series and tries hard to be patient waiting for their turn to read the newest volume.

-Content warning: they seem to live in an oppressive political regime with secret police, interrogators, etc.
+Content warning: The characters seem to live in an oppressive political regime with secret police, interrogators, etc.